Pwnagotchi-Unofficial/Pwnagotchi.org/content/getting-started/encryption/_index.en.md

 **Cool, but how is the decryption password provided?**

-Once booted up, pwnagotchi will start a new hotspot with the following SSID/password:
+Once booted up, Pwnagotchi will start a new hotspot with the following SSID/password:

 - **SSID:** `DECRYPT-ME`
 - **Password:** `pwnagotchi`

 After connected to this hotspot, you'll be redirected to a web page on your browser.

-If you aren't redirected, configure the ip address of your device manually (ip: `192.168.0.3` - subnet mask: `255.255.255.0`) and open [http://192.168.0.10/](http://192.168.0.10/) in your browser.
+If you aren't redirected, configure the IP address of your device manually (IP: `192.168.0.3` - subnet mask: `255.255.255.0`) and open [http://192.168.0.10/](http://192.168.0.10/) in your browser.
 The web page will look like this:

 ![Decryption web page](https://i.imgur.com/BRGATme.png)

-Inside the webpage, you'll find as many input textbox as many luks container you have added inside the `/root/.pwnagotchi-crypted` file.
+Inside the webpage, you'll find as many input textbox as many LUKS container you have added inside the `/root/.pwnagotchi-crypted` file.
 For every container, provide the correct password.
 Once you have typed all the passwords, click `Submit`.

-Your pwnagotchi will decrypt every container with the provided password and complete the boot process starting the service.
+Your Pwnagotchi will decrypt every container with the provided password and complete the boot process starting the service.

 ### What files should you encrypt?

 The files to be encrypted depend solely on you and your level of paranoia.
 Generally, you should encrypt all files that may contain sensitive information.

-What we suggest you do is to think about which files/folders you wouldn't want a stranger to see in the unfortunate event that you lose your pwnagotchi.
-At the same time, though, don't encrypt the entire contents of the disk, otherwise your pwnagotchi will no longer boot up.
+What we suggest you do is to think about which files/folders you wouldn't want a stranger to see in the unfortunate event that you lose your Pwnagotchi.
+At the same time, though, don't encrypt the entire contents of the disk, otherwise your Pwnagotchi will no longer boot up.

 A list of common directories that contains sensitive data and should be encrypted are: